 To celebrate our 20th anniversary, we wanted to not just lookback on our journey, but also the people who made our missions possible – the many volunteers who generously shared their time, experience and skills; the staff who work tirelessly behind the scenes and the board members whose knowledge and expertise shape our future.

-Anita Stangl, a former high school teacher who co-founded Alliance for Smiles along with five others, looks back on AfS’ journey, her vision for its future and why it’s the tireless work of volunteers that keeps the organization going.
+Anita is a former high school teacher who co-founded Alliance for Smiles along with five other members of the Rotary Club of San Francisco.
+She looks back on AfS’ journey, her vision for its future and why it’s the tireless work of volunteers that keeps the organization going.

 What inspired you to co-found AfS?